ergoplatform/ergodocs/docs/ef/ef-scope.md

 If you're wondering why certain coins are listed and Ergo is not, it could be due to several reasons:

-- They are a native asset on an already integrated chain (i.e., ERC20, Cosmos, etc.), which requires less effort to add and maintain.
+- They are a native asset on an already integrated chain (e.g., ERC20, Cosmos), which requires less effort to add and maintain.
 - They may have venture-capitalist funding and connections, which can be leveraged for early listings.
 - They may have a smaller public distribution than ERG and can negotiate with exchanges for a percentage of their total supply.
 - They may be less complex than Ergo, with no native asset support, no need to worry about UTXO dust, etc.
 - They may be older than Ergo and were listed during the last bear market.
-- Even though they are a unique Layer-1, they may only have a wrapped asset (i.e., on BSC) listed.
+- Even though they are a unique Layer-1, they may only have a wrapped asset (e.g., on BSC) listed.

 The Ergo Foundation is committed to expanding Ergo's presence on exchanges.
 However, certain factors such as low volume or market cap can affect our eligibility for listing on some platforms.
-This is not due to a lack of effort or resources, but rather the nature of the crypto market and the specific requirements of different exchanges.
+This is not due to a lack of effort or resources but rather the nature of the crypto market and the specific requirements of different exchanges.

 We are also exploring the possibility of listing as wrapped tokens on exchanges, which could reduce barriers for high-quality tier 2/3 exchanges and help build up our access and volume.
 We are actively pursuing discussions with a global on-ramp to increase access for US users.